eguevara/erickguevara-me/_posts/2012-11-26-first-post-jekyll.markdown

 ---
 layout: post
-title: First post using Jekyll on GAE
+title: First post using Jekyll hosted on GAE
 ---

 ##0.0 - The Solution